Anton-Schoultz/HomeBrew/Development/ClockCircuit/README.md

 <image src="ClockCircuit.jpg"/>

-Please excuse the hand-drawn diagram, but I figure even a badly hand-drawn diagram is better than no diagram at all ;-)
+Please excuse the hand-drawn diagram, but I figure even a badly hand drawn diagram is better than no diagram at all ;-)

 The negative going reset pulse is generated at power-up, but can also be triggered by the push button.
 <br>The positive going clock pulses can be manually generated, or auto-generated via a variable speed oscillator.
+<br>It would probably be a good idea to add a 1K resistor in series with the variable resistor for safety..

 <image src="CircuitDiagram.png"/>